christc4/our_sites/av/blog/misc/photo_ban.md

 <img src=".pix/kiss2.avif" style="width:250px; height: auto;">

-THe Assistant under Secretary for Health for Operations wanted this photo removed
+The Assistant under Secretary for Health for Operations wanted this photo removed

 You can read the official memorrandum here,